EASTER

 03. 03.
 2020

-Clays have been used in skin care for centuries and are found in almost all traditional beauty and even medical treatments.
+Clays have been used in skincare for centuries and are found in almost all traditional cosmetic and even therapeutic procedures.

-and it is even believed that human ancestors were able to use clays mixed with water to soothe irritated skin, treat wounds or as a method of cleansing the skin.
+, and there are even assumptions that human predecessors were already able to use clays mixed with water to soothe irritated skin, treat wounds, or as a method of cleansing the skin.

-Even today, in societies that have not lost touch with nature, such as American Indians or some African tribes, clays are used for ceremonial healing practices.
+Even today, in communities that have not lost contact with nature, such as Native Americans or some African tribes, clays are used in ceremonial healing practices.

-Clays have retained their place of honour in modern cosmetics.
-They are mainly used for
+Clays have maintained their rightful place in contemporary modern cosmetics as well.
+They are used especially for

 Each clay has its own specific mineral content.
-Just as you will not find two fingerprints identical, you will not find two clays with identical composition in nature.
+Just as you will not find two identical fingerprints, you will not find two clays in nature with identical composition.
 They differ

-in texture, colour and composition depending on the source from which they come
+in structure, colour and composition depending on the source from which they originate

 -